enviodev/docs/docs/HyperSync/hypersync-clients.md

 slug: /hypersync-clients
 ---

-There are high-performance clients for JavaScript/TypeScript (NodeJS only for now), Python and Rust now.
-Please get in touch if there are features that you would appreciate, for example if you require a browser-based javascript client, additional data, or even usage in another language.
+There are high-performance clients for JavaScript/TypeScript (NodeJS only for now), Python, and Rust now.
+Please get in touch if there are features that you would appreciate, for example, if you require a browser-based javascript client, additional data, or even usage in another language.

 The clients use a common rust base for high performance and uniform experience across different languages.
-All clients use our optimized binary transport and purpose built api for maximum efficiency.
+All clients use our optimized binary transport and purpose-built API for maximum efficiency.

 # NodeJS client